uviclibraries/rstudio/basics-0.md

 ⭐ <u>Task 1.2-2</u>

-**View variables.**
+**View objects.**

 Show the contents of the vector containing the goat weights.

-If at any point you want to view the value of a variable, use the `print()` function with the name of the variable name and type ‘enter’ or ‘return’ to execute.
+If at any point you want to view the value of an object, you can just type the name of the object in the console and type ‘enter’ or ‘return’ to execute.

 {::options parse_block_html='true' /}
 <details>